-What is the black card and who qualifies for it?
+What is the black card and is it worth the hype?

 Two years later, he showed up at my apartment driving a brand new Range Rover, carrying the sandwiches that I’d asked him to pick up on his way into town.
 “I’ve got these, my treat,” he said.
 As we were eating, he asked if I wanted to see something cool and pulled a sleek black credit card out of his wallet.
 I had never seen a card like it before, but still thought to myself, “so you’ve got a credit card, what’s the big deal?”